 How to Clean a Hacked Joomla!
 Site

 If your website host or browser has blocked your Joomla! website – it means that your website could contain malware.
-You must utilize a Joomla! malware removal tool to scan your website and get rid of the malware.
+You must utilize a Joomla which is known as “remove a malware tool” to scan your website and get rid of the malware.

 Hosts will suspend accounts/websites containing malware.
 Browsers will block websites—including Joomla! websites— that contain malware, and display warnings such as: “The Website Ahead Contains Malware!” or “Deceptive Site Ahead.”